2023 Best Allied Health Professions Associate Degree Schools in Missouri

 Top 10 Best Allied Health Professions Associate Degree Schools

-Our analysis found State Technical College of Missouri to be the best school for allied health professions students who want to pursue a associate degree in Missouri.
+Our 2023 rankings named State Technical College of Missouri the best school in Missouri for allied health professions students working on their associate degree.
 STC is a small public school located in the rural area of Linn.

 Allied Health majors at STC take out an average of $17,972 in student loans while working on their Associate Degree.

-Full Allied Health Professions at State Technical College of Missouri Report
+Read full report on Allied Health Professions at State Technical College of Missouri

 While working on their Associate Degree, allied health majors at State Fair Community College accumulate an average of around $22,938 in student debt.